Content Brief: what happened in content marketing this July

-- Brands are comfortable engaging with these content studios to create custom, branded content outside of their traditional agencies of record (AOR).
+- Brands are comfortable engaging with these content studios to create custom, branded content outside of their traditional agencies of record.
 Perhaps ad agencies only understand how to produce “creative” ads and media, but not content, and that’s why brands are partnering with publishers.

 - San Diego Comic-Con was this month, ushering in thousands of opportunities for brands to showcase their content, among other things.
-There was tons of cool marketing ideas on display that are worth checking out.
+There was tons of cool marketing on display that’s worth checking out.

 - Google Trends has become a handy tool for journalists and marketers alike, but it does have one major problem: it’s used in correctly.
 Namely, Google Trends users often cherrypick data to make a point, whether it be about national elections and other current events.
 The point is, Google Trends is all relative.

 That’s it for July!
 We’re going to keep these short and sweet.